Leonard Boswell

 Leonard Leroy Boswell (January 10, 1934 – August 17, 2018) was an American politician who served as the U.S. representative for from 1997 to 2013, a district based in Des Moines.
 A member of the Democratic Party, he was defeated for reelection in 2012 by 4th district incumbent Tom Latham, who decided to run against him after redistricting.
 Boswell left Congress in January 2013.

 Early life, education and career

 Boswell was born in Harrison County, Missouri, the son of Margaret and Melvin Boswell.
 He was raised on a farm and educated at Graceland University in Lamoni, Iowa.

 Boswell spent twenty years in the United States Army.
-He was first drafted in the Army in 1956 as a private.
-He later graduated from Artillery Officers Candidate School, eventually rising to the rank of lieutenant colonel.
-During his military career, he earned two Distinguished Flying Crosses, two Bronze Stars, the Soldier's Medal, and various other awards and decorations.
+He was drafted into the Army in 1956 as a private.
+He later graduated from Artillery Officers Candidate School, eventually reaching the rank of lieutenant colonel.
+During his military career, he earned two Distinguished Flying Crosses, two Bronze Stars, the Soldier's Medal, and other awards and decorations.
 He served two one-year tours of duty as an assault helicopter pilot in Vietnam.
 He also served two NATO tours of duty in Europe, first for four years in Germany, and later three years in Portugal.
-Additionally, he taught at the Army Command and General Staff College.
+He taught at the Army Command and General Staff College.